 They also turned to quick meal options, shelling out an additional €2.6 million on chilled convenience food items.

-Overall shopping frequency increased by 0.7% in the latest four weeks, while average prices were up 2.4%, data showed.
+Overall shopping frequency increased by 0.7% in the four-week period, while average prices were up 2.4%, data showed.

-Elsewhere, volumes per trip saw a slight increase of 0.4% after six months of decline.
+Elsewhere, volumes per trip saw a slight increase of 0.4% following six months of decline.

 In the latest 12 weeks, inflation increased by 2.8% compared to the same period last year.

-It is still the lowest inflation level since March 2022 and down 8.5 percentage points from September 2023, Kantar noted.
+However, this is still the lowest inflation level since March 2022 and down 8.5 percentage points compared to September 2023, Kantar noted.

 Emer Healy, business development director at Kantar, commented, “As summer comes to an end, many shoppers prepared for the back-to-school routine, with more packed lunches and after-school meals to prepare.